Following Derbyshire’s River Derwent10th May 2009

 Every so often, the idea of Sunday passage through the Chatsworth Estate would rear its head, only for it not to happen on the day.
-It had occurred to me that I hadn’t been over that way for a while so a return was in order.
+It had occurred to me that I hadn’t been over that way for a while, so a return was in order.
 The longer evenings now mean that a later departure still leaves a chance for a few hours of walking so long as you are not venturing too far away.
-Thus, an early afternoon getaway did the needful so there was no need for a manic morning, never a bad thing.
+Thus, an early afternoon getaway did the needful, so there was no need for a manic morning, never a bad thing.

 Roads were busy around the Derbyshire Dales when I reached Baslow for the start of my hike and they were no quieter around Rowsley.
-Chatsworth was busy too so this was not going to be one of those quieter hikes.
-You could attribute some of this bustle to the proximity to places like Sheffield and Derby on a pleasant day but another attraction presented itself too.
+Chatsworth was busy too, so this was not going to be one of those quieter hikes.
+You could attribute some of this bustle to the proximity to places like Sheffield and Derby on a pleasant day, but another attraction presented itself too.
 Once I got away from the road, things were quieter with some folk about.
 Things started looking busier again as I came closer and closer to the big house.
-Cricket was being played and a host of cars were parked on the lawns by the Derwent and in front of the house.
-There was hint of something else afoot too: the burbling of a TVR V8 engine.
+Cricket was being played, and many cars were parked on the lawns by the Derwent and in front of the house.
+There was a hint of something else afoot too: the burbling of a TVR V8 engine.
 Chatsworth was playing host to its annual TVR Car Club meet and I never saw so may of those cars together in all my life.
 Occasional sunshine was the weather’s offering as I passed the way, not getting too caught up in the throngs.
 The main estate road was as busy as a major road during rush hour traffic so it took me a while to get across it.
 If I had wanted quietness, I picked the wrong day and it wasn’t until I passed Calton Lees and its car park that I emerged into quieter environs.
 Saying that, I did veer off the right of way proper to avoid the constant passage of people going to and from that car park.

-The Derwent Valley Heritage Way on which I had been travelling since Baslow was still well travelled but numbers were by now in single figures.
+The Derwent Valley Heritage Way on which I had been travelling since Baslow was still well travelled, but numbers were by now in single figures.
 The well trodden turf simplified navigation as I progressed from field to field before briefly entering woodland to emerge onto a defined track.
 Before too long, I was in Rowsley.
 It’s a pretty sort of spot but finding the continuation of the DVHW might confound the unaware.
-The trick is to head for the old railway station and enter woodland at the end of the car park.
+The trick is to head for the old railway station and enter the woodland at the end of the car park.
 After allowing some cyclists pass (they probably shouldn’t have been on the narrow path but I don’t believe in starting needless arguments while out and about), I was on less frequented terrain.
-Road noise from the A6 may have shattered the peace a bit but I was to get away from that too, after the short hop to Northwood, the terminus of the preserved Peak Railway, formerly part of the old Midland Railway to Manchester.
+Road noise from the A6 may have shattered the peace a bit, but I was to get away from that too, after the short hop to Northwood, the terminus of the preserved Peak Railway, formerly part of the old Midland Railway to Manchester.

 Emerging into Darley Dale took me away from the A6 and through fields to Churchtown and Darley Bridge.
 Field wandering with some tarmac bashing was the mainstay for the rest of the journey to Matlock.
-The sun was back in control by this time but my mind was filling with thoughts of making my way back home so I pressed on rather than dawdling in the evening sunshine.
+The sun was back in control by this time, but my mind was filling with thoughts of making my way back home so I pressed on rather than dawdling in the evening sunshine.
 As I neared Matlock, more folk were encountered but they were no encumbrance to me.
-I could have stayed on the DVWH all of the way to Matlock’s train station but I decided to leave it to be sure of my bearings and my bus home.
-Ironically, that left from the train station anyway but it’s always better to be sure than sorry.
+I could have stayed on the DVWH all the way to Matlock’s train station but I decided to leave it to be sure of my bearings and my bus home.
+Ironically, that left from the train station anyway, but it’s always better to be sure than sorry.
 A good few hours had been spent, even if quietness and wildness was far from being the order of things on the day.

 A GMPTE Wayfarer ticket very conveniently covered all my travel costs for the day; just scrape the appropriate panels for the date and you’re away.
 Buses conveyed me to Baslow (Bowers’ 58 & TM Travel’s 218 with a change at Buxton) and from Matlock to Stockport (Trent Barton’s TransPeak & 199, again changing at Buxton) for a train home.